 As a global network, connecting members and regions to each other to share experiences and learning from one another is an important part of what we do.
-In 2023, we helped members learn and share with each other by creating spaces where they can connect, collaborate, and support one another.
+In 2024, we helped members learn and share with each other by creating spaces where they can connect, collaborate, and support one another.

-- At the regional level, our Regional Representatives to Council worked hard to bring together the members in their regions, hosting regular online meetings for networking and sharing or to talk about specific topics that are important in the region. - At the global level, we brought together members to collaborate in working groups and discussion groups on different topics that matter to our network. - We came together as a network to celebrate the first International Day of Care and Support. - We released our updated plain language Statement of Unity.
+- At the regional level, our Regional Representatives to Council worked hard to bring together the members in their regions, hosting regular online meetings for networking and sharing or to talk about specific topics that are important in the region. - At the global level, we brought together members to collaborate in working groups and discussion groups on different topics that matter to our network.
+Our member, Plena International, hosted ten global self-advocacy meetings, bringing together voices from across the world to learn, share, and strengthen our advocacy.
+Memberled groups shaped important discussions on climate change, sexual and reproductive health, and humanitarian inclusion. - We launched a new global Survivor Network.
+This network connects and support people who have lived or currently live in institutions.
+It offers a platform to share their experiences, advocate for their rights, and contribute to the ongoing work of deinstitutionalisation.